Home >

 to both parties.
 Disclosed dual agency is most likely to occur when

-a licensee with a real estate firm
+a licensee with a real estate firm working as a buyer’s agent shows

-whom that firm is also working as a seller's agent or sub-agent.
+working as a seller’s agent or sub-agent.

 A real estate licensee working as a disclosed dual agent must